 Stamps

-The mail is mainly taken care of by the Haimiska Sandungsambaht (National Postal Service), which has little competition apart from a couple of courier services.
-The Haimiska Sandungsambaht is also a telephone- and internet provider.
+The letter post is taken care of by the Haimiska Sandungsambaht (National Postal Service), which has a monopoly in this area.
+The Haimiska Sandungsambaht is also a courier service and a telephone- and internet provider, although it faces plenty of competition in these areas.

 Below are two examples of Frilandic stamps: